Are mothballs toxic?

 5. Mothballs release heavier-than-air vapors.
 These fumes, because of their vapor density, don’t readily dissipate into the atmosphere.
 Rather, they accumulate along floors or aggregate at the bottom of enclosures, thus posing a higher danger to small children and pets.

 6. Mothballs damage the environment.
-Mothballs contribute to air pollution because the chemicals that make them up, which are solid at room temperature, slowly change to gasses when they are made into round balls, flakes, or cakes.
+Mothballs contribute to air pollution because the chemicals that make them up—which are solid at room temperature—slowly change to gasses when they are made into round balls, flakes or cakes.
 These gasses become toxic fumes in the air.
-They can also contaminate soil and water, as both naphthalene and PDB mothballs leach chemicals into the soil and potentially the groundwater, as rains wash some of the chemicals into storm sewers, wells, and waterways.
+They can also contaminate soil and water, as both naphthalene and PDB mothballs leach chemicals into the soil and potentially the groundwater, as rains wash some of the chemicals into storm sewers, wells and waterways.

 7. Mothballs harm your pets.
 As little as one mothball could poison a dog.
-The toxic dose depends on the size of your pet, the size of mothball, the type of mothball, and whether the mothball was ingested, or if the pet was only exposed to the fumes.
+The toxic dose depends on the size of your pet, the size of mothball, the type of mothball and whether the mothball was ingested, or if the pet was only exposed to the fumes.
 Though cats are more sensitive to their toxic effects, dogs are more likely to ingest mothballs due to their curious nature.

 8. Mothballs can be mistaken for candy.
 Whether it was a genius marketing strategy or completely accidental, mothballs often look like tasty treats.
 In fact, there was once a candy deemed ‘the mothball candy’ that was popular in the 19th century and the early 20th century.
 It is also known as the cream filbert.

 9. Mothballs can cause liver and kidney damage.
 Mothballs can make you very sick.
-This occurs because the poison from the chemicals (either naphthalene or paradichlorobenzene) destroys or changes your red blood cells so that they cannot carry oxygen.
+This occurs because the poison from the chemicals (either naphthalene or PDB) destroys or changes your red blood cells so that they cannot carry oxygen.

 Final word on mothballs

 As the wind billowed through the open windows, the toxic fumes were lifted up and away.
 My eyes cleared.
 The cough subsided.
 I felt numb, numb with the knowledge of the dangerous effects of mothballs; My thoughts couldn't run from them.
 I yearned for these thoughts to, like the wind, billow and pass.
 They wouldn’t.
 Ignorance can be bliss.
 Ignorance can also be cruel.
-I wasn’t with my mentor when he had passed, but I began to wonder about the levels of toxicity in his body that accumulated over the years—if that had somehow contributed to loosing him too soon.
+I wasn’t with my mentor when he had passed, but I began to wonder about the levels of toxicity in his body that accumulated over the years—if that had somehow contributed to losing him too soon.

-Don’t use mothballs in your home.
-Keep Clothing Moth Traps in your closets and drawers and master your mind with how-to-get-rid-of-clothing-moths understanding.
-Before storing, dry clean, freeze, or wash your clothing-moth-attractive clothes in hot water to ensure that any moths, larvae, or eggs are killed.
+Before storing, dry clean, freeze or wash your clothing-moth-attractive clothes in hot water to ensure that any moths, larvae or eggs are killed.
 (I recommend storing these garments in non-reactive plastic or, even better, durable, breathable, plastic-free bags such as those made from PEVA vinyl or non-woven fabrics).
 Vacuum your home frequently.
 Know the facts when it comes to pest control.
 Together, let’s do all that we can to keep your home toxic-free.

 Get into the nitty-gritty on insects & arachnids